aquarockslug/mancalaJS/README.md

 getBoardState() -> boardMoves.reduce(calcBoard, [])
 ```

-The game uses the minimalistic LittleJS engine.
+The game uses the minimalistic LittleJS engine for rendering and input handling.

-The entire game logic fits in under 200 lines.

 ## Philosophy
 The game is built with functional programming principles and minimalism:
-- Immutable game state: Each move creates a new state
+- **Immutable game state**: Each move creates a new state
-- No Classes: Simple objects and factory functions only
+- **No Classes**: Simple objects and factory functions only
-- Undo System: This feature is trivial to implement when using a functional state
+- **Undo System**: Trivial to implement when using a functional state
-- Zero Dependencies: No build tools or frameworks are required
+- **Zero Dependencies**: No build tools or frameworks required (except LittleJS)
+- **Pure Functions**: Game logic is composed of pure, testable functions

 This game demonstrates how complex game logic emerges from simple functional ideas.